 Take them on a drive-through adventure

 There are a lot of amazing businesses that have gotten creative when COVID-19 made itself known.
 One of the innovations that we’ve seen is the drive-through event.
 These are a great way to do something different and fun for a birthday celebration without worrying about needing to wear masks or keep 6 feet apart.
-Check out our list of the best drive-through experiences happening in Ontario.

 Host a birthday parade